Fez History, Family Crest & Coats of Arms

-The region of ancient France known as Auvergne is where the name Fez was born.
+The region of ancient France known as Auvergne, is where the name Fez was born.
 Fez was a name for someone who lived near a grove of beech trees.
-It is associated with the Auvergne region of France, on the Massíf Central in the south and center of the country.
+It is associated with the Auvergne region of France, on the Massíf Central, which is located in south-central France.

 Early Origins of the Fez family

-The surname Fez was first found in Auvergne, a historic province in south central France.
+The surname Fez was first found in Auvergne, a historic province located in south-central France.

 Early History of the Fez family